-DrumsWe do reuse our drums several times, and when done with them, we cut the metal ring off the top and recycle the drum cardboard material.
+DrumsWhen we are done with our drums, we cut the metal ring off the top and recycle the drum cardboard material.

 Wood palletsWe do reuse them in-house, but they are not recyclable.
 When we’re done with them, we sell them to a company to be reused.

 Printer cartridgesMany of the printer ink cartridges we use are recyclable, and all are recycled.
 We also have several green printers that use solid ink blocks instead of cartridges, which generate less waste.